UiO-IN3110/UiO-IN3110.github.io/assignments/assignment3/assignment3.md

 - the package name
 - description
 - load the readme (to fill out at the end)
-- specify dependencies used in your package
+- specify dependencies used in your package.
+We are going to use at least `numpy`, `numba`, `pillow`, and `line-profiler`.
+You can add more, if you choose to use them.

 Once the package is pip installable you can install it using